 Day 3 Darwin to Kakadu and Yellow Water

-We collected our motorhome from the Maui depot on Bombing road in Winnellie (around $35 from the city).
+We collected our Maui motorhome from their Darwin depot on Bombing road in Winnellie (around $35 from the city).
 Allow 45 minutes for the staff to show you around the vehicle and explain how everything works.
 There’s DVD you can watch and we were also given a USB stick with the video.
 A team member will go over the vehicle with you to check for any existing scratches or damage and there’s no harm in using your phone camera to snap these just to be totally sure.

 Now is also the last opportunity for you to take out any optional excess insurance reduction protection.
 Unlike car hire your travel insurance is unlikely to cover your excess liability and given you are travelling in the Northern Territory reducing this liability is a good idea.
 Ours cost $45 a day although we choose not to take the $99 separate rollover cover.